Collegiate wrestling: Injuries and infections

 Impetigo is a highly contagious skin infection.
 It appears as red or yellowish bumps and sores that are clustered together which may increase in size.
 The sores can burst which then crust over with a yellowish or brownish scab.
 This infection can be spread by coming into contact with a person who has the infection.
-Another way to contract impetigo is by touching or using equipment or from the mats that are infected by the bacteria.
-If impetigo is left untreated other infections could occur which can cause serious health issues.
+Another way to contract impetigo is by touching or using equipment or mats that are infected by the bacteria.
+If impetigo is left untreated, other infections could occur which can cause serious health issues.
 The bumps cause no pain although they may be itchy.
-Once the blisters pop they crust over with a yellow brownish scab but they can still be red and itchy.
-The Mayo clinic states that "Classic signs and symptoms of impetigo involve red sores that quickly rupture, ooze for a few days and then form a yellowish-brown crust.
+Once the blisters pop, they crust over with a yellow brownish scab but they can still be red and itchy.
+The Mayo Clinic states that "Classic signs and symptoms of impetigo involve red sores that quickly rupture, ooze for a few days and then form a yellowish-brown crust.
 The sores usually occur around the nose and mouth but can be spread to other areas of the body by fingers, clothing and towels".
-Impetigo comes from a bacterium known as staphylococcus aureus.
+Impetigo is caused by Staphylococcus aureus bacteria.